 Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Hokes Bluff is neither predominantly one nor the other.
 Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Hokes Bluff is a city of sales and office workers, professionals, and construction workers and builders.
 There are especially a lot of people living in Hokes Bluff who work in office and administrative support (15.87%), management occupations (12.26%), and teaching (7.33%).

-As is often the case in a small city, Hokes Bluff doesn't have a public transportation system that people use for their commute.
+Hokes Bluff is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 The education level of Hokes Bluff citizens, measured as those with bachelor's degrees or advanced degrees, is similar to the national average for all American cities and towns.
 19.35% of adults 25 and older in Hokes Bluff have a college degree.